Arc'teryx Beta AR

 Adjusting Arc'teryx DropHood (Beta AR hardshell jacket)

-Compared with Arc’teryx’s one-piece StormHood, which is found on the brand’s Beta SV and Alpha SV jackets, the DropHood is almost identical in size and adjustability.
+Compared with Arc’teryx’s one-piece StormHood, which is found on the brand’s Alpha SV jacket, the DropHood is almost identical in size and adjustability.
 Unfortunately, it does leave a small opening at the front between the collar and hood where blowing snow can potentially build up in a storm (although this requires strong and direct gusts and only happens rarely).
 That being said, the DropHood’s collar is a nice touch when you don’t quite need a hood but you still want to tuck your chin away or keep drafts or moisture from entering your jacket (something I found especially useful while hiking).
 In the end, we prefer the StormHood’s slightly improved protection and the weight savings of the one-piece design, but both have their pros and cons.

 Arc'teryx DropHood (Beta AR hardshell jacket)